Ro-To-Go! Robust Reactive Control with Signal Temporal Logic: Problem Formulation

-Note the constraint on $s_w(t')$.
-Because the environment disturbances $w$ are unknown a-priori, Problem \ref{problem: motionPlanning} assumes a static environment.
-Due to this, there are no guarantees on the safety of the closed-loop controller.
+\end{problem} Here, (i) ensures the solution satisfies the STL formula, (ii) enforces the solution to contain the observed history of the system trajectory, (iii) assumes the environment is static for planning purposes, and (iv) ensures that the solution obeys the robot dynamics $f$.
+Due to the static environment assumption, there are no guarantees on the safety of the closed-loop controller.
 However, by integrating solutions to Problem \ref{problem: motionPlanning} in an MPC loop, subsequent solutions plan for the updated environment state, allowing the robot to react to the unknown environment disturbances.